-The Rowley House Museum is open from mid-April to mid-October.
-Visit its website for more details.
+Visit the Rowley House Museum’s website for the most current hours of operation or to book a tour.
 The Rowley House is a Middleton Landmark and was placed on the National Register of Historic Places in 1999.

 Each room of the home houses a different mix of historical treasures.
 On the main floor, visitors will find one of the Midwest’s largest displays of Depression-era glass.
 Other items to discover include: